Dingle Way – 8 Days

 - Day 4 / Dingle (Rest Day)

-- Officially this is your rest day, but we will give you some options of things to do like; take a boot trip and swim with the famous dolphin “Fungi” or take a half-day historical bus-tour around the area.
-The town is distinguished for its restaurants, most of which offer you an excellent choice of local seafood.
-There is a large variety of pubs; 52 licensed premises to be exact.
+Officially this is your rest day, but we will give you some options of things to do.
+You can take a boat trip and swim with the famous dolphin “Fungi” or take a half-day historical bus-tour around the area.
+The town of Dingle is distinguished for its restaurants, most of which offer an excellent choice of local seafood.
+There is a large variety of pubs, 52 licensed premises to be exact.
 Traditional Irish music is played every night in many of the pubs around the town.

 - Day 5 / Dingle to Dunquin